The Department of the Senate has a single overarching outcome.

 The department's annual appropriations and proposals for changes to the structure and responsibilities of the parliamentary departments continued to be scrutinised by the Senate Standing Committee on Appropriations and Staffing.

 The department's activities also continued to be scrutinised by our internal auditors and the Australian National Audit Office.
-Much of the department's Audit and Evaluation Committee's work revolved around reviewing some of the department's major control mechanisms.
-For further details, see 'Audit and Evaluation Committee' and 'External scrutiny' in the 'Management and accountability' section.
+For further details, see 'Audit and Evaluation Committee' and 'External scrutiny' in the 'Management and Accountability' section.